tlephan/toto/README.md

 # Toto
-Friendly watch dog of servers
+Friendly and independent watch dog (monitor agent) for servers

 ### Functionality
 * Health information in both UI and API